-For many people, their DHF from the diet leads to adequate L-methylfolate levels, however, malabsorption, digestive and liver disease, as well as certain genetic enzyme polymorphisms, can result in an impaired ability to activate folic acid.
-This L-methylfolate deficiency results in symptoms and conditions including mental health disorders, cardiovascular disease, increased adiposity, reduced lean body mass, birth defects, and an increased risk for certain cancers (see Table 1).
+For many people, their DHF from the diet leads to adequate methylfolate levels, however, malabsorption, digestive and liver disease, as well as certain genetic enzyme polymorphisms, can result in an impaired ability to activate folic acid.
+This methylfolate deficiency results in symptoms and conditions including mental health disorders, cardiovascular disease, increased adiposity, reduced lean body mass, birth defects, and an increased risk for certain cancers.